ramonsolorio/MauiDemo/README.md

 ## Step 6: Creating the ViewModel

 1. Create a "ViewModels" folder in the project
-2. Add the ChatViewModel.cs file as shown in your code:
+2. Add the ChatBotViewModel.cs file as shown in your code:

 ```csharp
 using MauiDemo.Models;